rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/meetings/2025-February-26/minutes.md

   * XL issues will need to broken into smaller chunks.
 Work will be tracked on smaller work items.
   * Current prioritization makes sense and was approved
   * [https://github.com/rustfoundation/safety-critical-rust-consortium/issues/188](https://github.com/rustfoundation/safety-critical-rust-consortium/issues/188)
-    * Plan is to start with the Rust lang book \- then add safety guidelines for each chapter in the language book
+    * [decision] Plan is to start with the Rust lang book \- then add safety guidelines for each chapter in the language book
       * Goal is not to make it certifiable \- but to make it a starting point for someone in the industry to use the guidelines as a start point for certification arguments
       * Need to be careful of not restricting the language *to* much
       * Need to communicate intent \- that some feature is not recommended for safety, it can still be perfectly good in a “normal” application